MishchenkoMaksim/hello-world/README.md

 Hi, Humans!

-I am Maksim, and I like a programming!
+I am Maksim, and I like programming!